naziajassim/hgf_srt/README.md

 This repository contains modelling scripts for fitting the **categorical state-transition Hierarchical Gaussian Filter (HGF)** to a four-choice probabilistic serial reaction time reversal learning task.
+Details of the associated model-free analyses and posthoc analyses for this project can be found [here](https://github.com/naziajassim/computational_signatures_uncertainty).

 Please refer to the preprint for details about this project: